Blendify/blender-manual/trunk/blender_docs/manual/preferences/editing.rst

    *Visual Keying* will add keyframes to the object property, with a value based on the visual transformation from the constraint.
 Only Insert Needed
-   This will only insert keyframes if the value of the propery is different.
+   This will only insert keyframes if the value of the property is different.
 Auto Keyframing
    Enables *Auto Keyframe* by default for new scenes.
 Show Auto Keying Warning